scipp/scipp/doc/type-erased-prototype.md

     The main question is whether the performance is adequate.
     Preliminary benchmarks indicate that we are in the right ballpark, even though some optimizations may be required.

+- When working with a typical large `Dataset` most operations need to stream through a lot of memory.
+  The performance will thus alsways be limited by memory bandwidth.
+  To get around this we need to make better use of the CPU caches, reusing data.
+  One way to do this is a high-level cache blocking:
+  - Instead of operating on a large `Dataset` for all spectra, process each spectrum or a small number of spectra at a time, such that the working set fits into cache.
+    - One option could involve slicing `Dataset`, applying a series of operations, and subsequently concatenating all slices.
+  - We added benchmarks which indicate that (not counting the cost of potential slicing and merging) the overhead of `Dataset` is sufficiently small to make this worthwhile.
+    Applying `Dataset::operator*=` in multiple threads runs at 10x the speed if data fits into cache as opposed to memory.
+    Certainly more complex operations and datasets will lead to more overhead but these benchmarks indicate that it would be worthwhile to investigate further in this direction.
+  - The added benefit of processing data in this fashion is that it would also help to get away from the fork-join threading approach.
+  - As discussed above, our current implementation of `slice` for `Dataset` makes a copy.
+    If we were to use this frequently for the purpose of cache blocking it coult be benefical to have slices that *reference* data in a `Dataset` instead.
+    This however would cause issues with multi-threading due to the interaction with the copy-on-write mechanism.
+    We can circumvent these problems by processing the first slice only with a single thread:
+    ```cpp
+    class SliceView {
+    // Passed by value for thread-safety.
+    static void apply(Dataset d, std::function f) {
+      Slice slice(d, Dimension::Spectrum, 0);
+      f(slice); // triggers copy-on-write
+      // Now it is certain that ref counts or modified variables are 1,
+      // can use multiple threads to process the remaining slices.
+    #pragma omp parallel for
+      for (gsl::index i = 1; i < nSpec; ++i)
+        f(Slice(d, Dimension::Spectrum, i);
+      return d;
+    }
+    };

+    Dataset d;
+    // Copy of d still needed.
+    d = SliceView::apply(d, doWork);
+    // Move if d not needed.
+    d = SliceView::apply(std::move(d), doWork);
+    ```

 ### To do